3D scanning: Acquisition from on-site sensors

-Lidar and other terrestrial laser scanning technology offers the fastest, automated way to collect height or distance information. lidar or laser for height measurement of buildings is becoming very promising.
-Commercial applications of both airborne lidar and ground laser scanning technology have proven to be fast and accurate methods for building height extraction.
-The building extraction task is needed to determine building locations, ground elevation, orientations, building size, rooftop heights, etc. Most buildings are described to sufficient details in terms of general polyhedra, i.e., their boundaries can be represented by a set of planar surfaces and straight lines.
+Lidar and other terrestrial laser scanning technologies offer a fast, automated way to collect height or distance information for urban planning purposes.
+Commercial applications of both airborne lidar and ground laser scanning technology have proven to be fast and accurate methods for determining building attributes such as height, location, ground elevation, orientation, and size.
+The boundaries of most buildings can be described to sufficient detail by a set of planar surfaces and straight lines.
 Further processing such as expressing building footprints as polygons is used for data storing in GIS databases.

 Using laser scans and images taken from ground level and a bird's-eye perspective, Fruh and Zakhor present an approach to automatically create textured 3D city models.
 This approach involves registering and merging the detailed facade models with a complementary airborne model.
 The airborne modeling process generates a half-meter resolution model with a bird's-eye view of the entire area, containing terrain profile and building tops.
 Ground-based modeling process results in a detailed model of the building facades.
 Using the DSM obtained from airborne laser scans, they localize the acquisition vehicle and register the ground-based facades to the airborne model by means of Monte Carlo localization (MCL).
 Finally, the two models are merged with different resolutions to obtain a 3D model.

 Using an airborne laser altimeter, Haala, Brenner and Anders combined height data with the existing ground plans of buildings.
 The ground plans of buildings had already been acquired either in analog form by maps and plans or digitally in a 2D GIS.
 The project was done in order to enable an automatic data capture by the integration of these different types of information.
 Afterwards virtual reality city models are generated in the project by texture processing, e.g. by mapping of terrestrial images.
 The project demonstrated the feasibility of rapid acquisition of 3D urban GIS.
 Ground plans proved are another very important source of information for 3D building reconstruction.
 Compared to results of automatic procedures, these ground plans proved more reliable since they contain aggregated information which has been made explicit by human interpretation.
 For this reason, ground plans, can considerably reduce costs in a reconstruction project.
 An example of existing ground plan data usable in building reconstruction is the Digital Cadastral map, which provides information on the distribution of property, including the borders of all agricultural areas and the ground plans of existing buildings.
 Additionally information as street names and the usage of buildings (e.g. garage, residential building, office block, industrial building, church) is provided in the form of text symbols.
 At the moment the Digital Cadastral map is built up as a database covering an area, mainly composed by digitizing preexisting maps or plans.